Older Kids Science

-Try this experiment to give your second grader a more "solid" understanding of how temperature affects the states of matter.
+Try this experiment to give your curious kid a more "solid" understanding of how temperature affects the states of matter.

 In this 3rd grade science activity, you'll experiment with the little-known fourth state of matter: polymers!
 Mix borax with white glue and watch what happens.